1122 Kenilworth Drive, Suite 400 Towson, MD - shiftphysicaltherapyhk@gmail.com

 Key Findings:

-• A 2011 RCT on baseball players with shoulder tightness showed MET increased horizontal adduction range by 15° and internal rotation by 12° immediately after treatment3.
+• A 2011 randomized controlled trial (RCT) on baseball players with shoulder tightness showed that MET increased horizontal adduction range by 15° and internal rotation by 12° immediately after treatment.

-• The collaborative nature of MET (patient-therapist effort matching) makes it safe and effective for joint mobility issues, with effects lasting beyond the session3.
+• The collaborative nature of MET (patient-therapist effort matching) makes it a safe and effective approach for addressing joint mobility issues, with effects lasting beyond the session.

 Myofascial Release